Maia313/react/README.md

 2. `Create components:2 ways`
 3. `Parent-child relationship`

-React uses a syntax extension of JavaScript called `JSX` that allows you to write HTML directly within JavaScript.
+`JSX` a syntax extension of JavaScript, that allows you to write HTML directly within JavaScript.

 Because `JSX` is a syntactic extension of JavaScript, you can actually write JavaScript directly within `JSX`.
-To do this, you simply include the code you want to be treated as JavaScript within curly braces: `{ 'this is treated as JavaScript code' }`.
-Keep this in mind, since it's used in several future challenges.
+Simply include the code you want to be treated as JavaScript within curly braces: `{ 'this is treated as JavaScript code' }`.

 `JSX` is compiled using `Babel` as a transpiler